 - They’re super quick and easy to make (30 minutes, no mixer)

-- They use Greek yogurt instead of the traditional buttermilk or sour cream for flavor, moisture, and additional protein
+- They use Greek yogurt instead of buttermilk or sour cream for flavor, moisture, and additional protein

 - Adaptable – many ingredient substitutions are possible depending on what you have, and can easily be made dairy-free, gluten-free, or vegan